 Your healthcare team may suggest you add some or all of the following exercises to the ones you began at home before surgery.
 Start doing them only after you have been seen by your surgeon at your first follow-up visit after surgery.
 Continue the

-Do the exercises on both legs to make them equally strong and flexible.
+Be sure to do them on both legs so that they become equally strong.
 Do them slowly and with control.
 Make sure you do not force your new knee into a position that causes you pain or discomfort.